OWASP/www-chapter-portland/index.md

 <!--- [AppSecPNW Conference](https://www.appsecpnw.org/) - June 10, 2023 --->

 ## Get Involved
-If you are interested in being more involved in our chapter there are links in our sidebar to our meetup, twitter, and linkedin resources.
+If you are interested in being more involved in our chapter follow the links to the right.
+Lately Meetup.com has been our primary channel for announcing events.

-Let us know if you would be interested in speaking or leading a study session.
+Let us know if you would be interested in speaking, hosting, or sponsoring a session.